MohitSharma51/SQL-Queries/Steeldata/Esports Tournament/README (1).md

 The top eSports competitors from across the globe have gathered to battle it out

-Can you analyse the following data to find out all about the tournament?
+The role is to analyse the following data to find more about the tournament

 ![Car_Image](https://www.steeldata.org.uk/esports.jpg)